ZJHTerry18/HumanInScene/README.md

 ```

 ## Acknowledgements
-This code implementation is based on [Chat-Scene](https://github.com/ZzZZCHS/Chat-Scene).
+This code implementation is based on [Chat-Scene](https://github.com/ZzZZCHS/Chat-Scene) and [M3GPT](https://github.com/luomingshuang/M3GPT).
 Thanks to their awesome work!